-Cycling requires long-term energy and strength of the legs, buttocks and hips, as well as the cardiovascular and respiratory system muscles.
-Cyclists who vary their workouts between hills, flat terrain and bumpy terrain gradually increase their muscular endurance, and they increase the capability of their hearts and lungs to provide vital oxygen to those muscles with minimal fatigue.
-Vary your cycling times to build endurance.
-Alternate between long cycling adventures and short ones to allow your body to recover between rides.
-This helps you not only build endurance, but keeps your muscles strong and limber, suggests Adventure Corps.
+Cycling, especially over long distances, requires long-term energy and strength of the legs and buttocks, as well as the cardiovascular and respiratory systems.
+Cyclists who build up their milage and vary their workouts between hills and flat terrain gradually increase their muscular endurance, and they increase the capability of their heart and lungs to provide vital oxygen to those muscles with minimal fatigue.

 - IDEA Health and Fitness Association: Physiological Factors Limiting Endurance Exercise Capacity

 - Sport Fitness Advisor: Muscular Endurance Training